Longest partial lunar eclipse of century to occur Friday morning: How to watch - NewsBreak

 A partial lunar eclipse happens when the Earth passes between the sun and the moon, casting a shadow on the moon.
 If the entire moon is in Earth’s umbral shadow, or the darkest part of the shadow, it is a total lunar eclipse.
 If only part of the moon is in Earth’s umbral shadow, it is a partial lunar eclipse.

 Friday’s lunar eclipse will almost be a total lunar eclipse, but not quite.
 About 97% of the moon will be in the earth’s shadow.
-This means most of the moon will take on the dimmed, reddish look of a lunar eclipse, while a tiny sliver will still look normal.NASA to send woman, person of color to moon in historic firsts
+This means most of the moon will take on the dimmed, reddish look of a lunar eclipse, while a tiny sliver will still look normal.Space junk sends station astronauts into docked capsules

 The November full moon is often called the Beaver Moon — so-called because it appears when beavers begin to shelter in their lodges ahead of winter — will be in Earth’s shadow for several hours, and it will be visible for all of North America if cloud conditions allow.